 Wives can also teach their husbands to be disrespectful

 Wives come with their own set of baggage from childhood and previous relationships.
 They may not know how to balance love and boundaries.
+They may not know the basics of how to have a happy marriage.
 As a result, they may not have standards or not enforce them.
 They may ineffectively nag or criticize–creating emotional distance.
 In return, their partners become selfish or manipulative.

 A dead giveaway that men have been trained this way is if the children treat these women the same way.
 What doesn’t work for kids doesn’t work for men either.
 If you know how to have set good marriage boundaries and can balance that with loving behavior, you can restore your relationship.
 Relationships without that decline through stages of intimacy, business, roommate, and divorce.